 Roll Ball Triceps Latissimus Dorsi Stretch

-Suitable for all fitness levels, this stretch fits well into warm-ups, cooldowns, or recovery sessions.
-When performed regularly, it can help maintain healthy shoulder mechanics, improve range of motion, and reduce the risk of tension-related discomfort in the arms and upper back.
+Suitable for all fitness levels, this stretch fits into warm-ups, cooldowns, or standalone recovery sessions.
+Consistent use helps maintain healthy shoulder mechanics, preserves upper-body range of motion, and reduces the risk of tension-related discomfort in the arms and upper back.

 - Position a stability ball on the floor and kneel behind it with your knees hip-width apart and core engaged.